suryathink/bluemercuryClone/README.md

 This is an attempt to clone the Bluemercury.com website using just HTML,CSS & JavaScript Only.

+We have successfully maintained the UserFlow on our cloned website.

 We are the team of 4 people.

 1)Amit Sisodiya